 Race for the Golden Boot, most assists and most cards – Qatar World Cup 2022 statistics

-With the World Cup group stage coming to a close today, now is the perfect time to sit back, take stock and look back at the events of the past two weeks.
+With the World Cup group stage coming to a close, now is the perfect time to sit back, take stock and look back at the events of the past two weeks.

 Who's found the back of the net most, who has been Mr Unselfish and set up the most goals, and who's on the naughty step for the most red and yellow cards?

-Thirty-two teams started out on the path to hopeful World Cup glory, but that will have been whittled down to 16 by this evening.
+Thirty-two teams started out on the path to hopeful World Cup glory, but that has been whittled down to 16.
 That's the most important stat but there are plenty of others and here they are – the Qatar World Cup in numbers (so far).

 Most team goals scored